rehanvdm/cdk-express-pipeline/README.md

 ### Local

-These examples all assumes a project created with the default structure of the CDK CLI command `cdk init app --language typescript`.
+These examples all assume a project created with the default structure of the CDK CLI command `cdk init app --language typescript`.

 These example are taken from the demo TS project: https://github.com/rehanvdm/cdk-express-pipeline-demo-ts